isaiaholadapo/api-geodatabase/index.md

             return response, 200
         return response, 200
 ```
-We created a new class called Coordinates, the name is plural because it will retrieve all the coordinates that are saved in the database.
+We created a new class called Coordinates.
+The name is plural because it will retrieve all the coordinates that are saved in the database.
 The naming convention is important in API because it represents what the class entails.
-We created only one method because we want to retrieve only the saved data.
-If it fetches coordinates from the database it will return the updated response message and 200 status code but if none is available it returned 204.
+We used only one method because we want to retrieve only the saved data.
+If it fetches coordinates from the database it will return the updated response message and 200 status code but if none is available it returns 204.

-in other to create the endpoint, we will also pass the class and endpoint name as parameters to the add_resource method.
+In order to create the endpoint, we will also pass the class and endpoint name as parameters to the add_resource method.

 ```py
 api.add_resource(Coordinates, "/api/coordinates")